622.000 - Discrimination and Harassment

 Final Decision/Reconsideration.
-Either the complainant or the respondent may seek reconsideration of the decision by the presidential designee.
-Requests for reconsideration shall be submitted in writing to the presidential designee within seven days of receiving the decision.
-Requests must specify which portion of the decision should be reconsidered and the basis for reconsideration.
-If no request for reconsideration is received within seven days, the decision becomes final.
-If a request for reconsideration is received, the presidential designee shall respond within seven days.
-The presidential designee shall either deny the request or, if the presidential designee determines that the request for reconsideration has merit, issue an amended decision.
-Any amended decision is final and no further reconsideration is available.
+Either the complainant or the respondent may seek reconsideration of the investigation findings.
+Requests for reconsideration shall be submitted in writing to the Title IX / EEO Coordinator within seven days of receiving the investigation report.
+Requests must specify which portion of the findings should be reconsidered and the basis for reconsideration.
+If no request for reconsideration is received within seven days, the findings become final.
+If a request for reconsideration is received, the Title IX / EEO Coordinator shall respond within ten days.
+The Title IX / EEO Coordinator shall either deny the request or, if the Title IX / EEO Coordinator determines that the request for reconsideration has merit, issue amended findings.
+Any amended findings are final and no further reconsideration is available.

 The policies and procedures regarding complaints of discrimination and harassment shall be published and distributed as determined by the president or president's designee.
-Any person who believes he or she has been subjected to discrimination in violation of College policy will be provided a copy of these policies and procedures.
+Any person who believes they were subjected to discrimination in violation of College policy will be provided a copy of these policies and procedures.

-Retaliation by, for or against any participant (including complainant, respondent, witness, presidential designee, or investigator) is expressly prohibited.
+Retaliation by, for or against any participant (including complainant, respondent, witness, Title IX / EEO Coordinator, or investigator) is expressly prohibited.
 Retaliatory action of any kind taken against individuals as a result of seeking redress under the applicable procedures or serving as a witness in a subsequent investigation or any resulting disciplinary proceedings is prohibited and is conduct subject to discipline.
-Any person who thinks he/she has been the victim of retaliation should contact the presidential designee immediately.
+Any person who thinks they have been the victim of retaliation should contact the Title IX / EEO Coordinator immediately.

 Discriminatory or harassing conduct may also be, or occur in conjunction with, criminal conduct.
 Criminal complaints may be filed with the following law enforcement authorities: